2017 Heritage Tea project winner on Tyler Perry | Preston Childs, Grade 7.

 The display will be open in the Douglas-Reed house located at 810 Lyttleton Street from Monday, February 19 through Sunday, February 26.

 **********TEACHERS!
 CLICK HERE TO DOWNLOAD ALL ENTRY INFORMATION

 For more than 20 years, the Fine Arts Center's Multi-Cultural Committee has hosted an annual Heritage Tea to celebrate diversity and showcase the myriad talents of local residents and county youth.
 In addition to performances on stage, prizes and awards will also be presented to students whose art projects are on display in the Douglas-Reed House.
 About the Student Work on Display

-Kershaw County's grades three through six worked on projects that focused on cultural figures and legends.
+Kershaw County's grades three through eight worked on projects that focused on cultural figures and legends.
 Each school selected the winning pieces to be displayed in the Douglas-Reed House at Fine Arts Center.